Senseo Coffee Brewing

 What is a Pod?

 The Senseo is a pod-based brewing system.
-A pod is a coffee that is pre-packaged inside its own filter.
+A pod is a coffee that is pre-packaged inside its filter.
 It is to coffee what a teabag is to tea.
-The benefit of the pod is each one is perfectly measured out and they require no cleanup effort.
+The benefit of the pod is that each one is perfectly measured out and requires no cleanup effort.
 The disadvantage to the pod is the coffee is only as fresh as when it was ground and placed into the pod.
-In other words, it violates one of the rules of quality coffee, which is to grind your coffee as close to brewing as possible.
-And please don’t tell me how the bags are vacuum-sealed and the flavor is trapped in.
+In other words, it violates one of the rules of quality coffee: grind your coffee as close to brewing as possible.
+And please don’t tell me how the bags are vacuum-sealed and the flavor is trapped.
 I know better.

 Step By Step Brewing

-In the back of the machine, there is a water reservoir.
+There is a water reservoir in the back of the machine.
 Fill it with water.
-The reservoir has a minimum and a maximum line that are easy to read.
+The reservoir has easy-to-read minimum and maximum lines.
 As with any brewing method, use water of the quality you would normally drink.

-There are 2 pod holders that come with Senseo.
-A single and a double.
-As you would expect, the single pod holder holds one pod and the double holds two.
-Each pod will brew enough for 1 cup (more on this later).
+There are two pod holders that come with Senseo: a single and a double.
+As you would expect, the single pod holder holds one pod, and the double holds two.
+Each pod will brew enough for one cup (more on this later).
 Load the pod and the correct pod holder.

 Load Pods